Skip to content

 Trade AstraZeneca shares

 Shell is a leading energy company which operates across 6 continents.
 Founded in 1907, the British company offers a range of products including chemicals, natural gas and oil.
-They also generate electricity using sustainable methods such as wind and solar energy, which contribute to the company’s goals of reaching net zero by 2050.
+It also generates electricity using sustainable methods such as wind and solar energy, which contribute to the company’s goals of reaching net zero by 2050.

 Trade Shell shares

-HSBC is one of the largest banking and financial services institutions in the world – serving more than 39 million customers in 66 countries.
+HSBC is one of the largest banking and financial services institutions in the world – serving more than 42 million customers in 66 countries.
+It specialises particularly in operating in the Asian markets.

 Trade HSBC Holdings shares